Blog post by Liz Wilson entitled what can’t I feed my Parrot?

 Some studies suggest that eating processed meats may increase your risk of colorectal, kidney and stomach cancer.
 Processed meats include hot dogs, bologna, sausage, ham and other packaged lunch meats.
 These meats are frequently high in calories, saturated fats and sodium.

 These processed foods and pre-packaged meals are very convenient and popular.
 If you do shop for these foods, be sure to look for products that are made with whole grains, low in sodium and calories, low in saturated fat and free of trans-fats.
-Make sure you pay attention to serving size, too, and balance out the processed foods you eat with a salad, vegetables, and some whole grain bread.
+Make sure you pay attention to serving size, too.
+Balance out the processed foods you eat with a salad, vegetables, and some whole grain bread.

 The conclusion is simple.
 If you are unsure about feeding something to your Parrot, use your common sense.
 If you cannot find a clear answer regarding potential problems from a source you trust such as your avian veterinarian, then don’t feed it.
 It simply isn’t worth the potential risk.